jnsmalm/gameplay/docs/sprites/readme.md

+# Sprites

-> Sprites are 2D graphic objects, which are drawn as textured quads.
+Sprites are 2D graphic objects, which are drawn as textured quads.
 They are commonly used for representing 2D elements such as UI and text, but can also be used for creating whole games (e.g. 2D platformers).